 In this mode the internal clock, f{SYS} or $f{SYS}/4$, is used as the internal clock for the 8-bit Timer/Event Counter.
-However, the clock source, fsys, for the 8-bit timer is further divided by a prescaler, the value of which is determined by the Prescaler Rate Select bits TOPSC2~TOPSC0, which are bits 2~0 in the Timer Control Register.
-After the other bits in the Timer Control Register have been setup, the enable bit TOON, which is bit 4 of the Timer Counter, however it will not actually start counting until an active edge is received on the external timer pin.
+However, the clock source, fsys, for the 8-bit timer is further divided by a prescaler, the value of which is determined by the Prescaler Rate Select bits T0PSC2~T0PSC0, which are bits 2~0 in the Timer Control Register.
+After the other bits in the Timer Control Register have been setup, the enable bit T0ON, which is bit 4 of the Timer Control Register, can be set high to enable the Timer/Event Counter, however it will not actually start counting until an active edge is received on the external timer pin.